Published in

 2. Subject Matter.

 The subject matter of the painting is Oedipus’s confrontation with the Sphinx, shimmering the sexual tension.
-Her body is that of a lion, her wings are those of a bird, and her face, breast, and coiffured hair are those of a young, beautiful blonde woman.
+Her body is that of a lion, her wings are those of a bird, and her face, breasts, and coiffured hair are those of a young, beautiful blonde woman.
 This femme fatale is depicted as a “castrating” one.
-You can notice a painful claw digs into Oedipus’s flesh, while her hind legs press against his genital region.
+You can notice that a painful claw digs into Oedipus’s flesh, while her hind legs press against his genital region.
 She appears to be trying to hypnotize him as he stares her down in defence.

 3. Artist.

 During his early Salon exhibitions, he had mild success, while with Oedipus and the Sphinx in 1864, he had his first notable success.
 His paintings progress from relatively simple scenes to an ever-increasing amount of detail.
 One more noteworthy point is that Moreau has far more unfinished works than finished ones because he reworked his canvases frequently.
-Throughout his life, he lived near solitude and dedicated himself entirely to his work.
-He taught at the Ecole des Beaux-Arts from 1891 until his death, where Matisse and Rouault were among his students.
+Throughout his life, he lived in solitude and dedicated himself entirely to his work.
+He taught at the École des Beaux-Arts from 1891 until his death, where Matisse and Rouault were among his students.
 Moreau’s work is largely preserved.

 4. Date.